Eygey/xfce-customisation-tutorial/README.md

       enter your password
       change your theme to everblush
       change your icons to Nordzy-cyan-dark-MOD
-      change the image to your previously chosen wallpaper change your user image if you want
+      change the image to your previously chosen wallpaper by dragging your wallpaper from a file manager window to the now open file chooser window change your user image if you want save
+      close

-7. CONFIGURE XFCE4 PANEL
+9. CONFIGURE XFCE4 PANEL
    open terminal
    run: xfce4-panel --quit (your taskbar will be gone don't be shocked)
    run: pkill xfconfd